 - You must enroll in your FSA(s) each year.

 - New participants will receive a welcome packet and BB&T debit card.

 - Our FSA administrator is McGriff Insurance Services.

 - Your contributions are deducted from your paycheck in equal amounts during the year.
 Because contributions are not subject to social security tax, federal income tax and, in most cases, state and local income tax, you save money.

 - You must incur eligible expenses for the Healthcare and Dependent Day Care Spending Accounts by December 31st of the current year.

 - At that time, you forfeit unused expenses.
-However, Roper St. Francis allows you to carry over up to $500 of your Healthcare Spending Account into the 2018 Plan year.
+However, Roper St. Francis Healthcare allows you to carry over up to $500 of your Healthcare Spending Account into the next plan year.

 Using Your Dependent Day Care FSA

 The Dependent Day Care FSA will provide reimbursement for day care, after school care or summer day camps for a child under age 13; care for a disabled child; or care for a dependent parent incapable of self-care, provided the teammate claims the parent as a tax deduction.
 Access www.mcgriffinsurance.com to download a claim form.